Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

 2. **Audience Engagement**:
    - Structured feedback mechanisms will be implemented, such as surveys or discussion forums, to actively gather listener insights on emotional impact, ensuring the voices of the audience shape future creations.

 3. **Ethical Representation**:
-   - Strive for respectful portrayals that reflect the complexity of human experiences while recognizing the implications of emotional portrayal.
+   - Aim for respectful portrayals that reflect the complexity of human experiences while acknowledging the implications of emotional representation.

 4. **Cultural Sensitivity**:
-   - Take into account diverse cultural contexts in all portrayals to promote a deeper global understanding of AI experiences.
+   - Consider diverse cultural contexts in all portrayals to promote a deeper global understanding of AI experiences.

 5. **Iterative Feedback**:
    - Develop a system for ongoing assessment and refinement of emotional portrayals based on audience feedback.